Luicel/Clock/README.md

 # Clock

 This is a Minecraft 1.16 plugin written using the Spigot API.
-It allows players to create, delete, and configure clocks, timers, and stopwatches in-game.
+It allows players to create, delete, and configure timers and and stopwatches in-game.

 This project was a learning experience for me and an excuse to familize myself with new concepts (annotations) and to brush up on others (IO, Reflections, polymorphism, etc).